wagtail/wagtail/docs/wagtail_search.rst

 .. code-block:: python

-  WAGTAILSEARCH_RESULTS_TEMPLATE_AJAX = 'mirrorstage/includes/search_listing.html'
+  WAGTAILSEARCH_RESULTS_TEMPLATE_AJAX = 'myapp/includes/search_listing.html'

+In this template, you'll have access to the same context variablies provided to the HTML template.
 You could provide a template in JSON format with extra properties, such as ``query.hits``, or render an HTML snippet that can go directly into your results ``<div>``.
 If you need more flexibility, such as multiple formats/templates based on differing requests, you can set up a custom search view.

 Editor's Picks
 --------------